Koirala family

-Krishna Prasad Koirala, a Rana-era socio-political activist, was exiled to Bihar, India by then Prime Minister Maharaja Chandra Sumsher.
-Four members of the family, including three brothers (Matrika Prasad Koirala, B. P. Koirala and Girija Prasad Koirala) and their maternal cousin Sushil Koirala, have been Prime Ministers of Nepal.
+Krishna Prasad Koirala, is regarded as the patriarch and founding figure of the Koirala political dynasty, he was a socio-political activist during the Rana dynasty and was exiled to India by then Prime Minister Chandra Sumsher J.B.
+Rana.
+Four members of the family, Matrika Prasad Koirala, Bishweshwar Prasad Koirala, Girija Prasad Koirala, and their cousin Sushil Koirala, have served as Prime Ministers of Nepal.